 In Volume 1, Christian apologetics gets a wonderful foundation.
 In Volume 2, it builds on the entire Old Testament and the life of Jesus by exploring Paul’s writings and the growth of the church and spread of the gospel.
 This is important because the secular world (schools, social media, entertainment) try to paint the church and God’s followers as many things: backwards, evil, murderous, and more.
 Our children need to know the truth.
 Yes, Christians have made many mistakes (we are human, after all).
 But that’s not the whole picture.
 Volume II of Mystery of History does a wonderful job of giving that whole picture.

-Visit my main lesson plan page here.
+Visit my main lesson plan page here with a printable PDF.
 There is also a link to my Medieval book list for kids, my Volume 2 YouTube playlist, and a free copywor download.